 Small dishes are a hit

-Perhaps more than any other generation, Gen Z is all about crafting their own meals out of a couple of appetizers or small plates rather than ordering one larger entree.
+Perhaps more than any other generation, Gen Z is all about crafting their own meals out of a couple of appetizers or main dishes served as small plates rather than ordering one larger entree.

 They also like to explore a number of foods when dining out, so sharing has become popular as well.
 This doesn’t mean eliminating main dishes from your menu, just don’t penalize them for splitting a meal and consider beefing up your app options.